Timeline: When You Should Care About the Delta Status, Sky Club Access Changes

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-Delta just announced a slew of big changes to how travelers earn elite status with the airline and get into its exclusive Sky Clubs, but these changes aren't taking place immediately, and in fact, some won't impact travelers for several years – if at all.
+Over the past few months, Delta has announced a slew of big changes to how travelers earn elite status with the airline, get into its exclusive Sky Clubs, and most recently to its co-branded SkyMiles credit cards.
+While some changes have already gone into effect, others won't impact travelers for several years – if at all.

-When Are the Delta Medallion Status Requirements Changing?
+When Are Delta Medallion Status Requirements Changing?

-Airline status is typically earned during the previous year, so status for 2024 is earned in 2023, and status for 2025 is earned in 2024.
+Airline status is typically earned during the previous year, so status for 2024 was earned in 2023, and status for 2025 is earned in 2024.
 You have from Jan.
 1 to Dec.
 31 each year to meet all the requirements for Delta status.

 Medallion TiersMQDs Required for 2025 Status

-Silver6,000 MQDs
+Silver5,000 MQDs

-Gold12,000 MQDs
+Gold10,000 MQDs

-Platinum18,000 MQDs
+Platinum15,000 MQDs

-Diamond35,000 MQDs
+Diamond28,000 MQDs

 • If you hold the *delta reserve card* or the *delta reserve biz card*, you'll earn 1 MQD for every $10 you spend.